united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-entire-umh.md

 ## Backup

-1. Open a Terminal inside the repository folde.
+1. Open a Terminal inside the repository folder.
 2. In this folder, there are multiple powershell scripts.
 To create a full backup use the **backup.ps1** script.
    The following parameters are available for this script:
    -IP <String> :IP of the cluster